Man from the Deep River: Plot

 One month later, a building accident kills a young laborer.
-As John watches the funeral ceremonies and is shocked by the rituals of the natives, Taima tells John that now is his time to escape.
+As John watches the funeral ceremonies and is shocked by the natives' rituals, Taima tells him it is now his time to escape.
 He does, but Karen and a group of warriors corner him, and he kills Karen.
 Afterward, the tribe incorporates John as one of them, putting him through rituals and torture until he is released and accepted as a warrior.
-He uses his knowledge of modern technology and medicine to help the tribe but then becomes an enemy of the tribe's witch doctor.
+He uses his knowledge of modern technology and medicine to help the tribe, but then becomes an enemy of the tribe's witch doctor.
 John and Marayå become fond of each other and are soon married.
 The two consummate, resulting in her eventual pregnancy, but a black butterfly flies over the two lovers during conception, portending doom.

 Six months after his capture, John finally accepts his new life with Marayå.
 As John and other village warriors stave off an attack party of Kuru cannibals who are consuming a young girl, John participates in activities he had once condemned.
-When he returns, Marayå has fallen ill from the pregnancy and is blind, so he decides to take her back to civilization for modern medicinal treatment.
+When he returns, Marayå has fallen ill from the pregnancy and is blind, so he decides to take her back to civilization for modern medical treatment.
 Taima helps them escape, but she is caught and punished, while John and Marayå are forced to return.

 Marayå goes into labor, and John rejects the witch doctor's help.
-The Kuru return to attack and set fire to the village before John and the other warriors can react.
+The Kuru return to attack and set the village on fire before John and the other warriors can react.
 John takes Marayå to safety until the cannibals withdraw, and when he points out a black butterfly overhead, Marayå reveals that it signifies death.
 Marayå dies following childbirth, and John wanders through the jungle, reminiscing about her.
 Another helicopter flies overhead, and after contemplation, John takes cover with the rest of his tribe.